+IMC 0609, Appendix K is also appropriate to be used to assess the significance of performance deficiencies that occur due to licensees underestimating the PRA configuration risk by either not assessing the configuration or not implementing appropriate risk management actions that would otherwise have been taken (i.e., the risk deficit and residual credit for RMAs taken if applicable).
+The significance assessment using IMC 609, Appendix K, is not intended for issues directly associated with degradation of plant equipment or other physical conditions in the plant that resulted in the need to invoke the licensee risk-informed program under RICT, SFCP, 10 CFR 50.69, or NFPA 805.
+Those issues will continue to be evaluated using the tools available in IMC 0609 Appendix A, “The Significance Determination Process for Findings At-Power.”

 0308.03K-03 BACKGROUND

 During the initial implementation phase of the reactor oversight process (ROP), a task group was formed to review the adequacy of the reactor safety Significance Determination Process (SDP) to assess the significance of maintenance rule (MR) related inspection findings.
 The task group, consisting of staff from NRR and the regions, concluded that the existing reactor SDP did not address issues related to risk assessment and risk management associated with performance of maintenance activities and recommended that a new SDP be developed to assess the risk significance of these findings.
-This recommendation was based on the following reasons: (1) existing SDP worksheet may inappropriately screen risk-significant plant maintenance configurations to “green,” (2) site-specific inspection notebooks lack the necessary level of detail and completeness to assess maintenance configurations with multiple equipment out-of-service, and (3) licensees are already using analyses (and tools) to assess the at-power risks of maintenance configurations.
+This recommendation was based on the following reasons: (1) existing SDP screening worksheet(s) may inappropriately screen risk-significant plant maintenance configurations to “green,” (2) site-specific inspection risk notebooks lack the necessary level of detail and completeness to assess maintenance configurations with multiple equipment out-of-service, and (3) licensees are already using PRA analyses (and tools) to assess the at-power risks of maintenance configurations.
 The task group developed a draft SDP to evaluate the significance of MR (a)(4) issues, such as (1) failure to perform an adequate risk assessment, and (2) failure to manage risk.
 The proposed SDP concept was first discussed with industry groups in a public workshop held on March 2001 and further SDP refinements were discussed during routine ROP public meetings to obtain industry feedback.
 The subject SDP incorporated internal and external feedback and recommendations.
-IMC 0609, Appendix K is to be used as a SDP tool for assessing the significance of inspection findings related to compliance with Maintenance Rule (a)(4) requirements.
+IMC 0609, Appendix K is to be used as a SDP screening tool for assessing the significance of inspection findings related to compliance with Maintenance Rule (a)(4) requirements.

+The NRC staff has also initiated efforts to address potential PRA configuration control issues that can arise associated with licensee risk-informed initiatives.
+The risk assessment process described in IMC 609, Appendix K, is compatible with the SDP significance assessment of performance deficiencies related to the underestimation of the PRA configuration risk associated with RICT, SFCP, 10 CFR 50.69, or NFPA 805.

 0308.03K-04 METRICS USED

-The incremental core damage probability deficit (ICDPD) and the incremental large early release probability deficit (ILERPD) are the metrics used to evaluate the magnitude of the error in the licensee’s inadequate risk assessment of the temporary risk increases due to maintenance activities/configurations.
+The incremental core damage probability deficit (ICDPD) and the incremental large early release probability deficit (ILERPD) are the metrics used to evaluate the magnitude of the error in the licensee’s inadequate risk assessment of the temporary risk increases due to maintenance activities/configurations, RICT, SFCP, 10 CFR 50.69, or NFPA 805.
 Note that this SDP uses the Incremental Core Damage Probability (ICDP) metric rather than change in core damage frequency (∆CDF), the annualized risk increase, used in other reactor SDPs.
 The incremental plant risk (ICDP) is a function of the amount of the time in which the plant configuration change exists (time dependent).
 Thus, the risk increase of a configuration can be best represented in terms of a probability metric.

 0308.03K-05 DEFINITIONS USED